-On 17th June 1884, the licence was transferred to John Scouller.
-Mr Scouller completely refurbished the premises and gave the bar its name of The Horse Shoe Bar.
-He was fascinated with horses and named all his pubs with horses in mind, such as the Spur bar at 84 Polmadie Street and the Snaffle Bit in Howard Street.
+On 17th June 1884, the licence and premises were bought by John Scouller.
+Mr Scouller completely refurbished the premises and renamed it to The Horse Shoe Bar.
+He also had other Glasgow pubs, all named in relation to horses, such as the Spur bar in Polmadie Street and the Snaffle Bit in Howard Street.

-Employed in The Horse Shoe, was a boy called John Young Whyte who, after many years service, became manager, eventually buying the Horse Shoe Bar in 1923.
+During Mr Scoulers time at the Horse Shoe, one of his employees, John Young Whyte, after working for many years in the bar, became manager, then eventually bought the pub in 1923.
 John Young Whyte also owned the Cecil Bar in Renfield Street and the Union in Union Street.
-He continued to add horse themes to the bar and the upstairs office where the clock, photos, tables and every item of furniture had a horse motif.
+He continued adding horse themes to the bar and the upstairs area where the clock, photos, tables and every item of furniture had a horse motif.

 Other well known managers over the years were John Thomson and James MacKenzie.
-John Thomson, who completed forty-eight years behind the bar, came to Glasgow in 1890 and started work with Mr. Scouller.
-He took over the Spur Bar when Mr Scouller died and in 1930 he took over the licence of the Snaffle Bit.
+John Thomson, completed forty-eight years at the Horse Shoe after, coming to Glasgow in 1890 to work with Mr. Scouller.
+He took over the Spur Bar when Mr Scouller died and in 1930 he took over the Snaffle Bit.

-In1988, the Horse Shoe Bar was classified by Historic Scotland as a Category A building of historic importance safeguarding both the external and interior from the ravages of so called modernisation.
+In 1988 the Horse Shoe Bar was classified by Historic Scotland as a Category A Listed Building of historic importance, safeguarding both the external structure and interior from the ravages of so called modernisation.

 Sadly another Horse Shoe well known fitting, the stained glass behind the main front windows, although not as old as the original fittings,was removed by Mitchells & Butlers leaving huge plain characterless windows to the street and completely spoiling the rich heritage created by John Young Whyte.